 The Arthur C. Clarke Award

 Lawrence Newton always dreamed of adventure amongst the stars.
-Now the ultimate prize is within his grasp, but what will he risk to get it?
+Now the ultimate prize is within his grasp.
+But what will he risk to get it?
+Fallen Dragon is a classic standalone novel by science fiction star Peter F. Hamilton.
+For fans of Iain M. Banks and Alastair Reynolds.

 Lawrence is the sergeant of a washed-out platoon, taking part in the bungled invasion of yet another human colony world.
-The giant corporations call such campaigns ‘asset realization’, but in practice it’s simple piracy.
+The giant corporations call such campaigns ‘asset realization’.
+In practice, it’s simple piracy.

 When he’s on the ground, being shot at and firebombed by resistance forces, he recalls stories of the Temple of the Fallen Dragon.
 Its priests supposedly guard a treasure hoard large enough to buy lifelong happiness.
 So Lawrence decides to mount a dangerous private-enterprise operation of his own.